Sriram-PR/Terradock/README.md

 max_parallel_workers = 16
 ```

-Edit the PostgreSQL template configurations for your specific hardware.
+Edit the `postgresql.custom.conf.tmpl` file and rebuild the image for your specific hardware.

 ### Rendering Optimization